NixOS/nixos-hardware/microsoft/surface/README.md

 The most effective fix to-date is to remove the `board-2.bin` file or replace it with a copy of the `board.bin` file.

-The derivative in `firmware/surface-go/ath10k/` can configure this, if you set the option `config.hardware.microsoft-surface.firmware.surface-go-ath10k.replace` to `true`.
+The derivative in `surface-go/firmware/ath10k/` can configure this, with the `config.hardware.microsoft-surface.firmware.surface-go-ath10k.replace = true` config option.

 _*NOTE:*_ This is destructive, as it deletes all the `board.bin` and `board-2.bin` files for the `ath10k` QCA6174 device, and replaces them with KillerNetworking's version.